 When we created this one pager resource for my classroom, we also created it with you in mind.
 We wanted any teacher to be able to use it with any text!

 Some of the options we included on the choice board have students focus on setting, character analysis, evidence and justification, artwork, poetic devices, thematic statements, and personal connections to the text.
-We also included two simple template if differentiation is needed as well as an editable rubric for easy grading 🙂
+We also included two simple templates if differentiation is needed as well as an editable rubric for easy grading 🙂

 You can grab this great resource by clicking here – just print and implement!